C. Glenn Cook, Jr.

 The Will can be changed or revoked by you whenever you desire.
 After your death, the terms of the Will take place and Probate proceedings occur.
 If you do not have a Will, your property will be distributed according to Georgia laws.

-For Georgia estate planning, please contact me or sign into my virtual site to start the process.
+For Georgia Estate Planning, please contact me to start the process.